By Jonathan Rosenfeld

 A serious issue now with small children involves large flat screen TVs.
 Flat screen TVs are top-heavy, and tip over readily even when pulled on by a toddler.
 But flat screen TVs aren’t the only problem; people are moving their old cathode-ray TVs to bedrooms and placing them on dressers.
 This is even more dangerous, since a dresser was never designed to support the weight of a TV, and the TV will fall over with very little encouragement.
 One expert reported that a child is killed by a TV every three weeks.
 If you have a flat screen TV that’s accessible to a toddler, anchor it to a wall or to a low, heavy stand.
 If you have an older TV on a dresser, it’s best to anchor it to the wall, or make sure your toddler can’t get into the room where it is.

 8. Don’t stop laying down the law on street activity

-Small children have no concept of watching out for cars.
+Small children, as Joseph, a Fort Lauderdale traffic ticket lawyer puts it, have no concept of watching out for cars.
 They need constant supervision when out on trips.
 If you’re taking a walk, take hold of your toddler’s hand well before the crosswalk, before he has a chance to dash into the street.
 If you’re at the park, make sure you know he hasn’t wandered near the road.
 When you’re done at the grocery store, and in the parking lot, it’s a good idea to pop him into the car seat and then load the groceries into the car.
 But you need to be car-conscious at home, too; many small children have been run over in their own driveway.
 Before you pull out of the driveway, make sure you know where your toddler is.
 Your partner or an older child can watch him until you get safely away.
 Many people install a backup camera in their car, which is a pretty good idea.